 Have your babies tear ducts examined during a doctor’s appointment in case they are not fully open.
 Some babies have out-patient procedures or surgery to prevent blockage.
 A blockage can lead to infection.

 If you’re concerned about pink eye, visit the eye disease experts at Blaine Eye Clinic to address your symptoms.
-The experienced eye care team will see you immediately.
+Call our team today to get scheduled for an appointment!

 They can provide treatments to make you feel better and prevent spreading the condition to others.
 Schedule an appointment at Blaine Eye Clinic in Blaine, MN to discuss pink eye and other eye conditions!